This post was last updated on March 16, 2023

-What should we do when we see our children facing difficulty?
 It's our job to help them, right?
-It's our job to rescue them from frustration.
+Rescue them from frustration.

 What??
 Being clean might actually cause more sickness?

 Hmm...
-Maybe we should chill out with the Lysol and the sanitizer, and let go a little bit.
+Science proposes that we should chill out with the Lysol and the sanitizer, and let go a little bit.

-So what the heck does hygiene have to do with toddlers grappling with shoes and puzzles?
+So, what the heck does hygiene have to do with kids grappling with frustration over shoes and puzzles?

 Exposure to frustration builds stronger emotional development.

-It is normal to want to protect our children from unpleasant emotions.
-But by limiting exposure to age-appropriate frustration, we are discouraging the development of perseverance, determination, and ability to handle uncomfortable events.
+And while it's normal to want to protect our children from unpleasant emotions, by limiting exposure to age-appropriate frustration, we are discouraging the development of perseverance, determination, and ability to handle uncomfortable events.

 All the games require taking turns, following rules, and losing.
 Start with quick games and slowly increase the difficulty and duration with games of strategy for older kids, like Battleship.